groupdocs-assembly/GroupDocs.Assembly-for-Java/Docs/content/assembly/java/developer-guide/advanced-usage/working-with-chart-reports-bubble/bubble-chart-in-word-processing-document.md

 1. Click in the document where you want to insert the chart, click the "Insert" tab, and then click "Chart" in the illustrations group to open the "Insert Chart" dialog box.
 2. Select "X Y(Scatter)" in the sidebar, you will see a gallery of charts.
 3. Select the "Bubble" and press "OK" to insert the chart and Worksheet template to your document.
 4. Right click chart and select 'Edit Data' to provide chart data.
-See [Chart Data (Excel)]({{< ref "assembly/java/developer-guide/working-with-chart-reports-bubble/bubble-chart-in-word-processing-document.md" >}})
+See [Chart Data (Excel)](https://docs.groupdocs.com/assembly/java/bubble-chart-in-word-processing-document/#adding-syntax-to-be-evaluated-by-groupdocsassembly-engine).
 5. Save your Document.

 ### Reporting Requirement